Brian Henneman: 1990s

 After Chicken Truck broke up, Henneman played occasional shows as a solo acoustic act, and sometime in late 1990 he began working as a roadie for Uncle Tupelo, occasionally playing extra guitar or mandolin with them.
 He became a staple during their encores, and played lead guitar on "Cortez the Killer", "Moonshiner", and many other covers.
 He also played extensively on the albums Still Feel Gone and March 16–20, 1992, and also on some of the Uncle Tupelo tracks that ended up on various compilations ("Blue Eyes" and "Movin' On").

 Henneman, Jay Farrar, Jeff Tweedy, and Mike Heidorn formed a band called Coffee Creek, playing country covers in small clubs and bars between Uncle Tupelo tours.
 In late December 1991, Coffee Creek played at Cicero's for the first time.
 In March 1992 Uncle Tupelo, including Brian Henneman, went to Athens, Georgia, to record their third LP at John Keane's studio, this time with Peter Buck of R.E.M. producing.
 Henneman played guitar, mandolin, and bouzouki on March 16–20, 1992.

-In 1992 Henneman recorded the solo 45rpm single "Indianapolis," an autobiographical song which he had written about Uncle Tupelo's van breaking down on tour.
+In 1992 Henneman recorded the solo 45 rpm single "Indianapolis," an autobiographical song which he had written about Uncle Tupelo's van breaking down on tour.
 It was released on Rockville Records and backed with two more originals, "Get Down River" and "Wave That Flag", featuring vocal and instrumental back-up by Farrar, Tweedy, and Mark Ortmann.
 Meanwhile, manager Tony Margherita shopped demos made by Henneman, which had been recorded with leftover studio time from the Still Feel Gone sessions.
 When those demos garnered a record deal with East Side Digital records, Henneman formed the Bottle Rockets with drummer Mark Ortmann (Chicken Truck, Blue Moons) in 1992.

 Throughout 1993-94, during Uncle Tupelo's slow dissolution, the bands remained closely interconnected.
 In addition to Farrar and Tweedy appearing on the Bottle Rockets' debut album, Henneman and the two bands also shared the same management and often performed together.
 When Uncle Tupelo finally disbanded in 1994, Henneman played lead guitar on Wilco's debut, A.M..
 That same year, the Bottle Rockets released their critically acclaimed album The Brooklyn Side and toured with Wilco and Son Volt in 1995.

 "The late '90s exacted a heavy toll on the band," Peter Blackstock wrote in No Depression issue No. 48.
 Besides having their career held hostage by a staggering series of record companies they had signed contracts with that folded and/or floundered, a UPS strike holding up distribution of one of their new records as well as band personnel changes, Henneman's parents both died within six weeks of each other.
 The band had been touring with Lucinda Williams and had to leave the tour prematurely.